Whales, Bears, Cities, and First Nations Culture

 A captivating stay on Quadra Island provides a perfect base for nature viewing excursions in search of whales and other marine life, black bears and grizzly bears.

 Upon arrival in Victoria, pick-up your rental car and drive to your hotel.
 Victoria offers visitors an ideal and enticing mix of Canada’s storied past and its modern and vibrant present.

 Featuring everything from sunny beaches and sparkling lakes to championship golf courses, spas, shopping, gourmet restaurants and a happening nightlife, Victoria is also home to museums, art galleries and historical sites.

-As the traditional territories of the Esquimalt and Songhees First Nations, Victoria is the perfect destination to discover Canada’s Aboriginal heritage.
+As the traditional territories of the Esquimalt and Songhees First Nations, Victoria is the perfect destination to discover the Indigenous heritage of Canada.